 Technically, Six Flags is in Arlington, which is about 15 miles west of the city.
 It's home to some seriously killer thrill rides, including wood-and-steel hybrid coaster New Texas Giant, La Vibora, which sends visitors down in a bobsled, and The Joker.
 But don't worry, there are plenty of family rides and kid-friendly attractions as well.

-COVID-19 Update: Guests over age 10 must wear a mask.
-All LEGOs in shared play areas are disinfected daily and before each playtime.
+COVID-19 Safety: All LEGOs in shared play areas are disinfected daily and before each playtime.
 Tickets can be purchased online, and capacity is limited.

-Epic Waters is located in Grand Prairie, just southwest of Dallas, is the region's newest theme park with an 80,000-square-foot facility open year-round.
+Epic Waters is located in Grand Prairie, just southwest of Dallas, and is an 80,000-square-foot facility open year-round.
 There are 11 waterslides, an outdoor wave pool, indoor pools and lazy river, and Rascal's Round Up inside, which is perfect for preschoolers and smaller swimmers. just southwest of Dallas.

 Great Wolf Lodge's indoor waterpark has attractions for kids of all ages.
 Photo courtesy Great Wolf Lodge

-Another Grapevine gem, this family hotspot is a few minutes northwest of Dallas, underwent a massive renovation in 2018.
-The resort has themed rooms your kids will love and is jam-packed with activities (it's not just a water park!) for your kids.
+Another Grapevine gem, this family hotspot is a few minutes northwest of Dallas.
+The resort has themed rooms your kids will love, and is jam-packed with activities (it's not just a water park!) for your kids.
 You could say this place is a kid's Las Vegas!
 In the outdoor water park arena, there is Bahama Beach, a modestly-sized facility with lots of fun rides, and Hawaiian Falls, which has a great (and huge) wave pool and lazy river.

 We were pleasantly surprised by the Dallas Museum of Art, not because we doubted its impressive collection or presentation, but we weren't sure how our kids would do.
 We found solace in the Center for Creative Connections, which in turn houses Arturo's Nest - a play area for 0-4-year-olds - and the Young Learners Gallery for ages 5-8.
 Creative Connections allows you to create your own works of art and let your imagination run wild.
 The rest of the museum is equally as impressive and worth a visit as well.